Terror From the Right: Plots, Conspiracies and Racist Rampages Since Oklahoma City

 May 25, 2011

 A man with a long history of menacing abortion clinics is arrested on weapons charges after he accidentally shoots a pistol through the door of a Madison, Wis., motel room.
 Ralph Lang, 63, tells police he planned to kill a doctor and workers at a nearby Planned Parenthood clinic.
+Lang is sentenced to 10 years in prison in 2013.

 August 24, 2011